swiftlang/swift/docs/valref.rst

 ..
 Note::

-   We are aware of some issues with naming of these new keywords; to avoid chaos we discuss alternative spelling schemes in a BikeShed_ section at the end of this document.
+   We are aware of some issues with naming of these new keywords; to avoid chaos we discuss alternative spelling schemes in a Bikeshed_ section at the end of this document.

 Introduction